255,494 annual visits

 WHY DID YOU DECIDE TO BECOME A PARK NATURALIST?

 As a child, I loved to be outdoors exploring, building forts, looking for rocks and camping in the backyard.
-When I was in high school, I began thinking about careers, and I knew I wanted to do something outdoors; maybe a nature photographer or an archeologist.
+When I was in high school, I began thinking about careers, and I knew I wanted to do something outdoors.
 The summer after I graduated from high school, I was fortunate to get an internship as a resort naturalist in the Chippewa National Forest.
 That experience opened my eyes to the naturalist field, and from then on I knew I wanted to pursue a naturalist career and be able to work outdoors with people!

 WHAT DO YOU ENJOY MOST ABOUT YOUR JOB?